adeirjunior/colorizze/README.md

-# colorizzer
+# colorizze
- A simple background color changer
+ A simple color searcher